RyanSNCyberSec/FilteringwithAND-OR-andNOT/README.md

 <h2>Description</h2>
 In this scenario, I used the AND, OR, and NOT operators in SQL to filter for information.
-This was done to get specific information about employees, their machines, and the departments they’re in.
+This would be done to investigate security incidents that may have compromised some machines, therefore allowing me to update employee computers if needed.
+With these functions, I can get specific information about employees, their machines, and the departments they’re in.
 Additionally, I use INNER JOIN and RIGHT JOIN to retrieve information from two different tables, from separate machines, employees, and login attempts tables.
-This was done to investigate a recent security incident that compromised some machines.
 <br /> .